 Business clients can take advantage of this to shave off R&D time and start selling as soon as possible.
 Another form of ODM manufacturing is private labeling, which means the ODM designs and sells a finished product exclusively to a retailer.

-ODMs can save you a lot of money spent on hiring designers, producing prototypes, and conducting market research which on average amounts into the hundreds of thousands.
+ODMs can save you a lot of money spent on hiring designers, producing prototypes, and conducting market research which on average amounts to hundreds of thousands.

 Another tangential benefit to an ODM’s one-stop business model is that you don’t have to worry about acquiring licenses or subjecting your products through extensive vettings.
 All have been done by the ODM a long time ago before they set the products up for sale.